 We are migrating Vault documentation into HashiCorp Developer, our new developer experience.

-Vault supports a number of Storage options for the durable storage of Vault's information.
-Each backend has pros, cons, advantages, and trade-offs.
+Vault supports several storage options for the durable storage of Vault's information.
+Each backend offers pros, cons, advantages, and trade-offs.
 For example, some backends support high availability while others provide a more robust backup and restoration process.

 Vault's Integrated Storage uses a consensus protocol to provide Consistency (as defined by CAP).
 The consensus protocol is based on "Raft: In search of an Understandable Consensus Algorithm".
 For a visual explanation of Raft, see The Secret Lives of Data.